 The oplog slices are saved with the

 s2 compression method by default.
-As of version 1.7.0, you can specify a different compression method via the configuration file.
+You can specify a different compression method via the configuration file.
 Specify the new value for the

 Supported compression methods are: